qwriter/dwave-networkx/docs/reference/drawing.rst

 Example
 ~~~~~~~

-This example uses the :func:`.draw_pegasus()` function to show the positions
+In this example, the :func:`.draw_pegasus()` function shows the positions
-of nodes of a simple 5-node graph on a small Pegasus lattice.
+of the nodes of a simple 5-node graph on a small :term:`Pegasus` lattice.

 .. code-block:: python